I FORMS OF INTELLECTUAL PROPERTY PROTECTION

 The past several years have seen significant changes for intellectual property law in the United States.
 The most important change has been the implementation of IPR petitions to challenge the validity of issued patents.
 While it does not appear that IPR proceedings have supplanted traditional patent litigation in district courts, IPR petitions appear to be filed concurrently with a large number of traditional litigations.
 The Patent Office and courts have been busy refining the IPR process with rule-making and opinions.
 Although initially the IPR process appeared favourable only to patent challengers, the current statistics show more patent claims surviving the process.

 1 Erin J D Austin is counsel and Dominick A Conde is a partner at Venable LLP.
+Jason A Leonard is a partner at Hogan Lovells US LLP.

 2 Samsung Electronics Co., Ltd v.
 Apple Inc (decided 6 December 2016) (Supreme Court).